-David G. Myers is a professor of psychology at Hope College, Michigan, and a prolific author about motivation for learning.
+David G. Myers is a professor of psychology at Hope College, Michigan, and a prolific author.
 He says that unnecessary rewards can carry hidden costs to learning.
 “Most people think that offering tangible rewards will boost anyone’s interest in an activity.
 Actually, promising children a reward for a task they already enjoy can backfire, according to the research.
 In experiments, children promised a payoff for playing with an interesting puzzle or toy later play with the toy less than do children who are not paid to play.
 It is as if the children think, ‘If I have to be bribed into doing this, then it must not be worth doing for its own sake.’ ”

 Richard A. Griggs – Professor Emeritus at the University of Florida’s Department of Psychology – goes further, suggesting that many students will become suspicious when extrinsic motivation is used.
 In his text Psychology: A Concise Introduction, he writes, “With the addition of extrinsic reinforcement, the person may perceive the task as over-justified and then attempt to understand their true motivation (extrinsic versus intrinsic) for engaging in the activity.”